ONE DAY IN TAKAYAMA, JAPAN

 If you’re in Berlin for at least two days and like to save cash, I recommend buying the Berlin Welcome Card.
 It allows you free travel on public transit (buses, trains, and streetcars), up to 50% off at many attractions and sights, and three children up to 14 years can join one adult for free.

-There are also other options, such as the Berlin Welcome Card all inclusive ,which starts at 89 EUR for 48 hours (for Berlin and Potsdam), and includes free entry to more than 30 Berlin attractions.
+There’s also the Berlin Welcome Card all inclusive, which starts at 99 EUR for 48 hours (for Berlin and Potsdam) and includes free entry to more than 30 Berlin attractions.

 Whew, what a busy day looking at Berlin’s attractions!
 But there are many more things to see and do, which of course, you can’t cover in such a short time.
-So I recommend checking out The 18 Best Things To Do in Berlin by Nomadic Matt, to learn more, as well as general tips about visiting Berlin.
+So I recommend checking out The 18 Best Things To Do in Berlin by Nomadic Matt.

 Whether you’re looking for budget, mid-range, or luxury accommodation, Berlin has a great selection of places to stay!

-I’m staying at the 36 ROOMS Hostel (Spreewaldplatz 8, 10999 Berlin-Kreuzberg), which is 25 minutes from the main train station by public transit.
-I love that this hostel is a traditional townhouse (in German, it’s called Altbau), built in 1878, with four floors and high ceilings, and an easy going vibe.
+I stayed at the 36 ROOMS Hostel (Spreewaldplatz 8, 10999 Berlin, Germany) about 25 minutes from the main train station.
+This hostel was built in 1878 and is a traditional townhouse (called Altbau in German).
+It has four floors, high ceilings, and an easy going vibe.

-There’s free wifi, lockers, and luggage storage, but also a garden area, and no curfew!
+There’s free wifi, lockers, and luggage storage, a garden area, and no curfew!
 Guests can choose between private and dorm rooms (mixed and women only).

 A swimming pool, night clubs, bars, grocery stores, and restaurants are nearby, too.
-I’m booked in a single room, which is rather small, but has everything I need.
-I like the colour combinations (white furniture and walls, black chair, and dark blue curtains), and it’s quiet at night.
+I booked a single room, which was rather small, but had everything I needed, and it was quiet at night.

-The staff is very accommodating as well, but sometimes, the bathrooms could have been cleaner… But to be honest, the room was pretty cheap, and I’m not too fussy, so it’s fine for me 🙂 Unfortunately, there’s no breakfast, but you can choose between tons of restaurants with breakfast options close to the hostel.
+The staff was very accommodating as well, but sometimes, the bathrooms could have been cleaner… But to be honest, the room was pretty cheap, and I’m not too fussy, so it worked for me 🙂 Unfortunately, there’s no breakfast, but you can choose between tons of restaurants with breakfast options close to the hostel.

 Of course, Berlin also has a huge selection of restaurants and cafés to choose from!

-I’m having dinner at Dean & David (Mercedes Platz 1, 10243 Berlin), which is a restaurant chain founded in Munich, Germany in 2007.
+I had dinner at Dean & David (Mercedes Platz 1, 10243 Berlin, Germany) a German restaurant chain.
 Their menu consists of salads, wraps, Buddha bowls, sandwiches, soups, curries (all either with meat or vegan/vegetarian), juices, and smoothies.

-I’m having their Vegan Falafel Bowl and Super Green Matcha Smoothie, so yummy!
-At the Mercedesplatz location, you can sit inside or outside (great for people watching), and the service was great as well!
+I tried their Vegan Falafel Bowl and Super Green Matcha Smoothie, so yummy!
+At the Mercedesplatz location, you can sit inside or outside and the service was great as well.

 Van Long, a Vietnamese restaurant inside the Mall of Berlin’s food court, is a great lunch spot!
-You can choose between Thai and Vietnamese dishes with meat, and there’s an extra menu for veggie dishes as well.
-I’m having their Mango Lassi and Tofu Summer Rolls, and they are a great pick-me-up after walking around Berlin for a while!
+You can choose between Thai and Vietnamese dishes with meat and there’s an extra menu for veggie dishes as well.
+I had their Mango Lassi and Tofu Summer Rolls, and they were a great pick-me-up after walking around Berlin for a while!

-For breakfast, I head to the Ramones Museum, Bar & CafĂ© in Berlin-Kreuzberg, where you can order tons of awesome veggie options!
-I’m having the Blitzkrieg Bop breakfast and a bottle of Club-Mate, a non-alcoholic caffeine drink often found in Eastern Germany.
+For breakfast, I headed to the Ramones Museum, Bar & Café in Berlin-Kreuzberg, where you can order tons of awesome veggie options!
+I had the Blitzkrieg Bop breakfast and a bottle of Club-Mate, a non-alcoholic caffeine drink often found in Eastern Germany.

-I wrote a separate blog post on my visit to this awesome museum in September 2020, which you can find here.
+I wrote a separate blog post about my visit to the awesome Ramones Museum as well.

 As you can see, Berlin is a great spot for vegans or vegetarians!
-In fact, it is one of the most vegan friendly cities in Germany, with more than 800 restaurants in and around the city, as per Contiki.
+In fact, it is one of the most vegan friendly cities in Germany, with more than 800 restaurants in and around the city.

 You can also find tons of other recommendations for vegan restaurants (including vegan donuts :p), as well as a vegan-friendly hotel, and more things to see and do in Rebecca’s Berlin Vegan Guide.